Classified Leave Types and Policies

 Voting Leave

-Reference: Rule 11.23.2 Voting Leave
+Reference: State Civil Service Rule 11.23.2

-Probationary and permanent employees may be granted two hours of paid leave to vote in a primary, general or special election when the election falls on a regular work day and the employee votes in the parish where the employee works.
+Probationary and permanent employees may be granted two hours of paid leave to vote in a primary, general or special election when the election falls on a regular workday and the employee votes in the parish where the employee works.
 If the employee votes in a different parish the employee may be granted up to one day of leave.

 If an employee’s work schedule would prevent him from reaching the polls during voting hours, this rule gives the agency the option to grant the employee a limited amount of paid time off to vote.
 Such leave is not mandatory; it is granted at the appointing authority’s discretion.